volojs/volo/volo/add/doc.md

 * -f: Forces the add even if the code has already been added to the project.
 * -amd: Indicates the project is an AMD project.
 If the project has a package.json entry for "amd": {} then this flag is not needed.
+* -amdlog: Prints out more details on files converted to AMD, if AMD conversion is done.

 **archive** is in one of the following formats: